 Segmentation creates a personalized marketing experience tailored to specific customers and decreases list unsubscribes by not marketing to those list subscribers unlikely to find a specific product or piece of information interesting to them.
 As you think about this, you may now be picturing the vast number of ways you can group together customers based on shopping history and activity.
 Ideas for

-So with all this said, what could a strong email automation plan look like for a retail store that wants to super-charge their e-commerce revenue?
-Here?s the strategy I?d recommend to start with:
+So with all this said, what could a strong email automation plan look like for a retail store that wants to super-charge its e-commerce revenue?
+Here’s the strategy I’d recommend to start with: